 Each Submittal shall be assigned a unique, sequential number, clearly noted on the transmittal cover sheet.
-Original Submittals shall be assigned a numeric submittals number.
-Resubmittals shall bear an alphanumeric designation which consists of the number assigned to the original Submittal for that item followed by a letter of the alphabet to represent that it is a subsequent Submittal of the original.
+Original Submittals shall be assigned a unique numeric Submittal number.
+Revised Submittals shall bear an alphanumeric designation which consists of the unique Submittal number assigned to the original Submittal followed by a letter of the alphabet to represent that it is a subsequent Submittal of the original.

-Any changes made on a resubmittal, other than those made or requested by TxDOT, shall be identified and noted on the resubmittal.
+Any changes made on a revised Submittal, other than those made or requested by TxDOT, shall be identified and noted on the revised Submittal.